Portiva-O365/webpart-tableofcontents/README.md

-# Inhoudsopgave web part
+# Table of Contents web part

-Het Inhoudsopgave web part toont op een modern page een inhoudsopgave van alle kopteksten/paragrafen op de pagina.
-Wanneer een eindgebruiker klikt op een item in de inhoudsopgave dan springt de pagina naar de kop in de pagina.
+The Table of Contents web part shows on a modern page a table of contents of all headings / paragraphs on the page.
+When the end user clicks an item in the table of contents, the page jumps to the head in the page.

 ## Repository

-- De repository is hierboven te vinden > [hoe te gebruiken][link1]?
+- Repository can be found here > [How to use the repository][link1]?
-- [SPPKG files](https://github.com/Portiva-O365/webpart-tableofcontents/tree/master/sharepoint) > [hoe te gebruiken][link2]?
+- [SPPKG files](https://github.com/Portiva-O365/webpart-tableofcontents/tree/master/sharepoint) > [How to use the package][link2]?

-## Functionaliteiten
+## Settings

-- genereert automatisch een inhoudsopgave op een modern page
+- automatically generates a table of contents on a modern page
-- beschikbaar in Nederlands en Engels
+- possibility to indicate which heads - head 1, 2 or 3 - should be used
-- mogelijkheid tot aangeven welke koppen - kop 1, 2 of 3 - gebruikt moeten worden
+- possibility to generate a link *Back to Top* under each paragraph
-- mogelijkheid om onder elke paragraaf een link _Terug naar boven_ te genereren
+- possibility to adjust title, labels and icons
-- mogelijkheid om titel, labels en iconen aan te passen
+- possibility to adjust the background color of the table of contents
-- mogelijkheid om achtergrond kleur van de inhoudsopgave aan te passen
+- possibility to export and import settings, useful to quickly apply the same settings on other pages
-- mogelijkheid om instellingen te exporteren en te importeren, handig om dezelfde instellingen op andere pagina's snel toe te passen
+- available in Dutch and English

-## Afbeeldingen
+## Images

-![Pagina met inhoudsopgave web part][image01]
+![Page with Table of Contents web part][image01]
 ![Web Part Configuratie 1][image02]
 ![Web Part Configuratie 2][image03]